 Running payroll over the festive break: 4 ways to prepare

 It’s the most wonderful time of the year; the festive season is nearly here, and we’re looking forward to a few days of R & R (along with some good food!) before we jump into 2022.
-However, it can also be a stressful time for employers - and in particular, payrollers - in making sure that you’re paying your employees correctly according to public holidays, annual leave, bonuses and more.
-Whilst things can get busy as the year winds down, make sure you set aside some time to prepare for running payroll over the holiday period.
+However, as an accountant, bookkeeper or bureau it can also be a stressful time in making sure that employees are getting paid correctly according to public holidays, annual leave, bonuses and more.
+Whilst things can get busy as the year winds down, make sure you and your clients set aside some time to prepare for running payroll over the holiday period.

 1. Configure public holidays

 Make sure that your payroll software is configured to calculate public holiday rates such as Christmas Day, Boxing Day, New Year’s Day and so on (note: depending on your state and country, public holidays will vary).
 With KeyPay, pay conditions can easily be configured and set up to automatically pay employees at different rates for public holidays (take a look at how to configure public holidays in KeyPay).
 This means less time spent on manual processes, as you can easily build the rules of you and your clients complex payroll needs directly into the system - which also means more time to spend with family and friends over the festive break!

 It’s also important to note that if an employee works on a public holiday - and public holiday rules have been configured - they will still need to submit a timesheet in order to be paid the correct rate.

 Many employees may want to take leave during the festive period.
 For Australian users, it’s important to take into account the rules of each employees’ award or employment agreement, as set out by Fair Work.